Lunellavz/reading-notes/class06.md

 -Names are case sensitive

 In javascript "=" does not mean equal to, it means assigned to. (== means equal to)

+To assing a value to a varaible, use =